octocloudlabs/supercharge-docs/docs/index.md

 ## Welcome
 Get ready for the hands-on labs in the **Supercharge your onboarding and developer training with GitHub Codespaces** workshop.

-*Our contention is that using Codespaces means you'll spend less time on local set-up which gives your employees and students more time learning and practicing.
-Plus it is cloud-based, isolated in-browser development environment that allows for risk-free learning on any machine in seconds.*
+*Our contention is that Codespaces are an invaluable tool for educators and trainer.
+Using Codespaces means you'll spend less time on local set-up which gives your employees and students more time learning and practicing.
+Plus it is an isolated in-browser development environment that allows for risk-free learning on any machine in seconds.*

+**Our goal** today is to show you how Codespaces should have a place in the educators toolbox.

-This workshop is divided into three sections.
+This workshop is divided into **three** sections.

 1. Creating and managing Codespaces
 2. Explore how LinkedIn Learning uses Codespaces in video training